CreativeCircus/circus-starter/readme.md

 NPM is Node Package Manager.
 It will fetch packages of these pre-written tools for you.

-Run `nvm install node` to install Node and NPM.
+Go to https://nodejs.org, download and run the NodeJS installer to install Node and NPM.

 #### Install Gulp on your Computer
 *You only need to do this once on your computer.*

 Gulp is one of the most popular tools that runs on Node for helping web developers.

-Run `npm install gulp-cli -g` to install the main Gulp package for your whole computer.
+Run `npm install gulp-cli -g` to install the main Gulp package.
+The -g means "globally," as in, for your whole computer.

 ### Set up this project